 - Some of the best viewpoints of Vistas are Hosting Run.
 It is the place on the northwestern side of Austria.
 The viewpoint consists of restraint and a viewing tower from where it gives a great view of the whole location.

 This city got the title of European Capital of Culture in 2003 and was awarded by UNESCO with the award of Cities of Design in 2011.
-Some of the most popular museum of Graz are:

 - Schloss Eggenberg – this is a place where the paintings and sculptures of Romanesque are preserved.
 They also have collections of coins, Lapidarium, Archeological Museum and big romantic landscape gardens of 90,000 meters.